EpistemicPolymath/PolymathicalBot/README.md

 - **!uptime** - tells you how long I have been live!
 - **!github** - gives you the GitHub link for the bot!
 - **!polygithub** - gives a link to my personal GitHub.
 Not much here yet :P.
-- **!jak1boards** - gives you the link to Jak 1 boards on speedrun.com.
-- **!jakdiscord** - shares the Discord invite link for the Jak Speedruns Discord server.
 - **!addmediscord** - allows users to copy and paste my username to easily add me on Discord.
 - **!discord** - gives you the link to my Discord community server!
 I would love to have you there!
 - **!frankerfaceemotes** - gives a link to my channel's available FrankerFaceZ Emotes.
-- **!jakdebug** - gives a link to more information about Debug Mode in the Jak Games.
 - **!retrocapcard** - gives users the link to the Gv-Usb2 capture card on Amazon.
-- **!hundoboards** - gives you the link to Jak 100% boards on speedrun.com.
+- **!hdcapcard** - gives users the link to the StarTech USB3HDCAP on Amazon.
+- **!inputviewer** - gives the link to the Munia input viewer website.
 - **!note** - remind me of something or leave me a note that is stored on a .csv file.
 - **!comments** - gives you a link to a Google Form so you can privately submit comments / recommendations for the stream.
 - **!commands** - gives you a link to the GitHub ReadMe for the Bot with a list of the available commands.